 What is the role of music/sound in dying and grieving?
 Discuss the practices of music thanatology and lamentation.
 Why is lamentation associated with women?

-Thanatology takes care of the body and soul though the means of music; it is an administrated care by the monks that: ”…is said to weave ‘tonal substance responsorially over, around, and above the physical body of the patient, from head to toe’” (p.
+Thanatology takes care of the body and soul though the means of music; it is an administrated care by the monks that: ”…is said to weave ‘tonal substance responsorially over, around, and above the physical body of the patient, from head to toe’” (Gunartam 2013, p.
 81) While the sound waves move through the body, it make the sick person comfortable and balances their fear.

 The role of music, or sound, is culturally differentiated. (p.
 83) The article historically specifies, that public mourning was a female responsibility, based on the assumption it is woman who is emotional.
-This led me to think to Czech tradition – Masopust (perhaps translated as carnival).
+This led me to think to Czech tradition – Masopust (translated as carnival).
 During this occasion takes place a fake funeral, marked by female weepers, that must be as loud as possible to showcase the endurance.
 Which seems to me as an interesting parallel to praefiae or mekonot. (p.
 83) The Romans believed that mourning women led to enclosing circle of life.

 Lamentation is marking personal lost.
 The sound of grief making an intimate mark, or a “formal genre intended to arouse an emotional response in the listener.” (p.
 83) And as a cultural genre it could also express “a community’s cosmology, its injustices and grief” (p.
 83) Further in the text we can see that loud lamentation is disturbing when confronted with other norms and customs, thus the notion about culture.